 Update Google Analytics Settings

-Login to your Google Analytics dashboard and click on ‘Admin’ at the top menu.
+Login to your Google Analytics dashboard and click on ‘Admin’ from the navigation menu on the left.
 Next, you need to click on Property Settings » Data collection and modifications » Data streams from the menu.

-There you will see the default URL option.
-Click on http and then select https.
+Click on the http dropdown menu, and then select https.

-That’s all, we hope this article helped you add Free SSL in WordPress with Let’s Encrypt.
-You may also want to see our list of 40 useful tools to manage and grow your WordPress blog or our tutorial on how to get a free email domain.
+We hope this article helped you add Free SSL in WordPress with Let’s Encrypt.
+You may also want to see our list of useful tools to manage and grow your WordPress blog or our tutorial on how to get a free email domain.